-The money is coming from the Merseyside Recycling and Waste Authority and Veolia Community Fund 2020/21, which has been running annually since 2006.
+The money is coming from the Merseyside Recycling and Waste Authority (MRWA) and Veolia Community Fund 2023/24.

 How much funding can my scheme get?

-Successful applicants can be awarded up to £30,000 for schemes which operate across all six local authority areas across Merseyside and Halton, and between £1,000 and £8,000 for projects which work solely in one council area.
+Successful applicants can be awarded up to £30,000 for schemes which operate across a minimum of three local authority areas across Merseyside and Halton, and between £1,000 and £8,000 for projects which work solely in one council area.

-Bids must tackle one or more of the four priority household waste materials which have been identified by MRWA, namely food, plastics, textiles and furniture.
-An analysis of waste in the region highlighted that a greater amount of these materials could be re-used or recycled.
-Projects can also include other household waste materials, for example paper, card, metals.
+Bids must tackle one or more of the four priority household waste materials which have been identified by MRWA as key, namely WEEE (Waste Electrical & Electronic Equipment), food, textiles and furniture.
+An analysis* of waste in the region highlighted that a greater amount of these materials could be re-used or recycled.
+Projects can also include other household waste materials, for example paper, plastic or metals.

 What has the money been used for in the past?

-Previous Community Fund projects have included local recycling guidebooks, cookery clubs to improve people’s diet and reduce food waste, restoring old furniture to sell for charity and refurbishing unwanted rugs for resale.
-The impact of the 2018/19 fund saw 12 projects divert 673 tonnes of material from disposal, 26,643 people directly engaged, participation by 50,533 volunteers, and a 1419 tonne reduction in CO2 equivalent emissions.
+Previous Community Fund projects have included local recycling guidebooks, cookery clubs to support healthy eating and reduce food waste, fruit and veg gleaning, restoring old furniture to sell for charity and refurbishing unwanted rugs for resale.

 How do I apply?

-Interested groups can download the application form from the MRWA website www.merseysidewda.gov.uk.
-The deadline for submissions is 11.59pm on Sunday 15th March.
-If groups aren’t sure whether their project is appropriate for consideration then they can submit an Expression of Interest (EOI) via email to MRWA by Monday 2nd March.
-However, an EOI isn’t mandatory.
+Interested groups can download the application form from the MRWA website MRWA & Veolia Community Fund 2023-2024 – Merseyside Recycling and Waste Authority (merseysidewda.gov.uk) The deadline for submissions is 11.59pm on Sunday 26 March 2023.
+If groups aren’t sure whether their project is appropriate for consideration then they can submit an Expression of Interest (EOI) via email to MRWA before 5 March.

-Successful projects should receive the funding in May 2020 and will have ten months to deliver their schemes.
+Successful projects should receive the funding by mid May 2023 and will have to deliver their schemes by March 2024.